Background pattern

 Ruxience may also cause changes in laboratory tests performed by your doctor.

-If you receive Ruxience with other medications, some of the side effects you may experience may be due to the other medications.
+If you receive Ruxience with other medicines, some of the adverse effects you may experience may be due to the other medicines.

-Do not use this medication after the expiration date that appears on the packaging after “EXP”.
+Do not use this medicine after the expiration date stated on the packaging after "EXP".
 The expiration date is the last day of the month indicated.

-Store in refrigerator (between 2°C and 8°C).
-Store the packaging in the outer container to protect it from light.
+Store in a refrigerator (between 2°C and 8°C).
+Do not freeze.
+Keep the vial in the outer packaging to protect it from light.

-• The active ingredient in Ruxience is called rituximab.
+• The active substance in Ruxience is called rituximab.

-• The other components are L-histidine, L-histidine hydrochloride monohydrate, disodium edetate, polysorbate 80, sucrose, and water for injection.
+• The other components are L-histidine, L-histidine hydrochloride monohydrate, disodium edetate, polysorbate 80, sucrose, water for injectable preparations.
+See section 2, Ruxience contains sodium.

-Ruxience is a colorless to light yellowish clear solution, supplied as a sterile concentrate for solution for infusion.
+Ruxience is a colorless to pale yellowish brown solution and transparent to slightly opalescent, supplied as a concentrate for solution for infusion [sterile concentrate].

 Pfizer Europe MA EEIG